Bug report #8395

 Another solution would be to add the possiblity to mark a point in the rubberband as "dangling/uncommitted" and change the rubberband paint method accordingly.

-#10 Updated by Denis Rouzaud about 6 years ago
+#10 Updated by Denis Rouzaud over 10 years ago

 I would have some time to do this, but we would have to discuss it first.